 Amy Frances Gomm was born in the Oxfordshire village of Charlbury in 1899, making her the sixth out of her eight siblings.
 After living a long and happy life of a typical working- class girl, she sadly passed away in 1984.
 Although Regenia Gagnier argues that ‘working-class autobiographies… have been lacking in self-revelation’ (336) Amy’s memoir completely proves otherwise.
-As previously mentioned she does live out a typical working-class life, however the story that she tells and the sights and the smells that she describes takes the reader back to the early nineteenth century where her tale began.
+The story that she tells and the sights and the smells that she describes takes the reader back to the early nineteenth century where her tale began.
 Falke’s study, Literature by the Working Class, supports this argument claiming that working-class autobiographies “are themselves fruitful objects of literary analysis and singular texts of literary worth.”
-Amy’s memoir; Water Under the Bridge is a beautiful account of her village and family life, with reoccurring themes of tradition and customs as well as discussing the gender binaries of the ninetieth century.
+Amy’s memoir Water Under the Bridge is a beautiful account of her village and family life, with reoccurring themes of tradition and customs that show the gender inequalities of the twentieth century.

 To begin her memoir, Amy goes into great detail about her beloved birthplace Charlbury which she and her fellow neighbours refer to as ‘our village’.
-(1) Using her descriptive knowledge, she is able to let the reader into the olde worlde life of Charlbury as she tells us about how ‘The smell of burning hoof was always with us’(1) and how ‘Horses hooves clip-clopped noisly over them.
+(Gomm, 1) Using her descriptive knowledge, she is able to let the reader into the olde worlde life of Charlbury as she tells us about how ‘The smell of burning hoof was always with us’(1) and how ‘Horses hooves clip-clopped noisily over them.
 Tradesmen carts (…) were all fully orchestrated, with metal wheel rims.’
-(17) She makes it clear that although it may not have been the most modern of villages, this authenticity actually made it what it was for her.
+(Gomm, 17) She makes it clear that although it may not have been the most modern of villages, this authenticity actually made it what it was for her.

 Gagnier, Regenia.
 Social Atoms: Working Class Autobiography, Subjectivity and Gender.
 Indiana University Press.
 1987.